-Students have the right to have an individual present who may act in an advisory capacity.
+- Students have the right to have one individual present who may act in an advisory capacity.
 Hearing advisors may not serve as witnesses.
-Students may contact the NDSCS Student Advocate for assistance in identifying an appropriate individual.

-If a student chooses to have an attorney present as his or her hearing advisor, NDSCS may request legal representation be present as well.
-In cases that do not involve potential for suspension or expulsion, the role an attorney shall be to advise his or her client, not to participate in the hearing.

-Any advisor or attorney who does not respect this provision may be cautioned by the hearing officer and, if they persist, may be asked to leave and the hearing will proceed.

-In cases that could result in suspension or expulsion, advisors and attorneys may fully participate, which means they may make opening and closing statements, examine and cross-examine witnesses present during the hearing, and provide the student with support, guidance, and advice throughout the process.
+Students may contact the NDSCS Student Advocate at 701-671-2541 for assistance in identifying an appropriate individual. - If a student chooses to have an attorney present as his or her advisor, NDSCS may request legal representation be present as well.
+In cases that do not involve potential for suspension or expulsion, the role of an attorney shall be to advise their client, not to participate in the hearing.
+Any advisor or attorney who does not respect this provision may be cautioned by the hearing officer and, if they persist, may be asked to leave.
+The hearing would proceed. - In cases that could result in suspension or expulsion, advisors and attorneys may fully participate, which means they may make opening and closing statements, examine and cross-examine witnesses present during the hearing, and provide the student with support, guidance, and advice throughout the process.